RidhoNuril/RidhoNuril/README.md

 - **Current Focus:** Deepening my knowledge in *Full-Stack Web Development* using a modern ecosystem (**React.js & Laravel 11**) as well as the fundamentals of *Machine Learning*.
 - **Active Learning:** Exploring web architecture, efficient API integration, data structures, and sentiment analysis using **Python**.
-- **Performance Optimization:** Passionate about system tuning and optimization, whether it's refining lines of code or tweaking hardware configurations.
 - **Discussion:** Always open to exchanging ideas about programming logic, web development, or software optimization.

 ---